Orlando driver talks man off ledge using song lyrics

 "I didn't know if it clicked with him, but he just cried," she said.

-Soon after, deputy Shaun Cayer arrived, responding to multiple 911 calls from people who saw the man on the ledge.
+Soon after, Orange County Sheriff's Office deputy Shaun Cayer arrived, responding to multiple 911 calls from people who saw the man on the ledge.
 Bodycam footage shows Settanni sitting next to the man on the overpass bridge, speaking to him in a calm, composed manner.

 When the man refused to step back, Cayer pulled him away to safety.
 He later learned that bad decisions and family problems are what drove the man to feel that suicide was his only option.